 - The IRS made a mistake in their levy procedure and did not follow it as required

 If you do wish to pursue any of these options, it’s best to work with a tax professional.
 They will know the ins and outs of bank levy release, and may even offer a tax monitoring service to prevent such issues from occurring in the future.

 If you already have an IRS bank levy in place, it is possible to stop the levy before the 21 days are up and the IRS seizes your finances.
 If your bank levy has begun, you have just 3 weeks to come to a solution with the IRS, or your assets will be seized.
 No matter the tactic you wish to pursue, we recommend you work with a tax professional for the best possible outcome.

 Paying in full is your best option for tax debt relief.
 If you’re being levied, the fastest way to stop your levy is to pay off your debt amount.
 This can get tricky in the event of a bank levy, as a levy requires your bank to freeze your assets for 21 days.
 That means you cannot withdraw or transfer any of your funds.
 If you do have the funds to pay off your levy and your bank has frozen your account, you’ll need to contact the IRS and let them know that you would like to pay in full using the assets in your frozen account.
 They will immediately release the levy so that you may pay.

 Enter an Installment Agreement

 An IRS tax levy release doesn’t have to be the end.
-Community Tax can assist you in resolving your tax levy issues with the IRS.
+Community Tax isn’t just a tax preparation service.
+We can assist you in resolving your tax levy issues with the IRS.
 Our professionals are here to walk you through every step of your IRS levy release letter and every other part of the release process.
-Don’t let the IRS create further financial hardship for you and your family, give Community Tax a call as soon as you receive a notice of levy from the IRS.
+Don’t let the IRS create further financial hardship for you and your family.
+Give Community Tax a call as soon as you receive a notice of levy from the IRS.
 IRS levy help is just a call or click away, contact Community Tax today.